galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

-For citations of references, we prefer the use of parenthesis, last name and year.
-If you use a citation manager, Elsevier – Harvard or American Psychological Association (APA) will work.
+- For citations of references, we prefer the use of parenthesis, last name and year.
+- If you use a citation manager, Elsevier – Harvard or American Psychological Association (APA) will work.
 If you are referencing web pages, software or so, please do so in the same way.
-Whenever possible, add authors and year.
-We have included a couple of citations along this document for you to get the idea.
-Please remember to always add DOI whenever available, if not possible, please provide alternative URLs.
-You will end up with an alphabetical order list by authors’ last name.
+- Whenever possible, add authors and year.
+- We have included a couple of citations along this document for you to get the idea.

-# Jupyter notebooks, GitHub repositories and data repositories

-* Please add a list here
-* Make sure you let us know which of these correspond to Jupyter notebooks.
-Although not supported yet, we plan to add features for them
-* And remember, software and data need a license for them to be used by others, no license means no clear rules so nobody could legally use a non-licensed research object, whatever that object is
+- Please remember to always add DOI whenever available, if not possible, please provide alternative URLs.
+- You will end up with an alphabetical order list by authors’ last name.

 # Acknowledgements